Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/filters_manager/filters_manager.md

 To create a first query, apply a filter using the filter sidebar.

-To create additional queries, use the **New Query** button or duplicate an existing query with the 📑 icon."
+To create additional queries, use the **New query** button or duplicate an existing query with the 📑 icon.

 ### Current Query